Fraserburgh Old Parish Church: Recent history

 During the ministry of the late Rev. Douglas R. Clyne, much was done to expand the youth groups of the church.
-In his ministry the "Penny Schoolie" was renovated in 1976 for better accommodation, a new church centre built in 1990–92, and a special "Youth Dedication Service" has been held annually for years.
-Today, the Old Parish Church continues to host many youth groups including: the Badminton Club; Boys' Brigade (with band); Covenanters; Girls' Brigade; Junior Choir; as well as Sunday School groups.
-There are social groups for adults also.
+In his ministry the "Penny Schoolie" was renovated in 1976 for better accommodation, a new church centre built in 1990–92, and a special "Youth Dedication Service" has been held annually.
+Until its closure, the Old Parish Church hosted many youth groups including: the Badminton Club; Boys' Brigade (with band); Covenanters; Girls' Brigade; Junior Choir; as well as Sunday School groups.
+There were social groups for adults also.

 The Rev. Clyne demitted office in 2004, and a three-year vacancy (under Rev. George S. Noble) ensued.
 Rev. Peter B. Park was inducted in November 2007 and oversaw the development of a hand bell group (The Clangers) which was founded in the last year of the Clyne ministry.
 Park was also a noted name at the 2009 General Assembly of the Church of Scotland when he openly opposed the appointment of the Rev. Scott Rennie - an openly gay minister and divorced father of one - stating, “There is a danger that we will make a decision [about homosexuality in the ministry] based on the prevailing culture of our time.’
 He was defeated.
 The Rev. Park retired in June 2014 with no replacement appointed thereafter.

-The Church of Scotland mandated the closure of the Fraserburgh Old Parish Church building as part of merging three Fraserburgh congregations (Fraserburgh Old, Fraserburgh South, and Fraserburgh West) together with Inverallochy and Rathen East, Pitsligo, Rathen West and Sandhaven into Fraserburgh & District Parish Church.
-The final service in the town’s church was held in June 2024.
+As part of the Church of Scotland's Presbytery Mission Planning in 2020's, the Presbytery of the North East and Northern Isles determined that, along with a number of other congregations in the wider Fraserburgh area, the closure of the building of Fraserburgh Old Parish Church should take place.
+It would involve a union with Fraserburgh West Church, Fraserburgh South Church, Rosehearty Church, Sandhaven Church, Iverallochy Church and Rathen Church to become Fraserburgh and District Church of Scotland.
+The buildings of Fraserburgh South, Rosehearty and Inverallochy would remain for worship and wider use.

+By early 2026, it was listed on the Church of Scotland website for offers over £120,000.